andrei-coelho/ImageBuilder/README.md

 So you need to edit it and create 2 more photos following the rules:

-* There will be 3 images in total (large, mig, small)
+* There will be 3 images in total (big, mid, small)
 * All of them need to be clipped.
 * Big will have a width of 300px
 * Mid needs to be clearer and width of 200px